fengzhangcs/FinePar/codeTransEngine/README.md

-This is an prototype of FinePar source to source transformation.
+This is a prototype of FinePar source to source transformation.
 This is useful to Clang libtooling developers.

 fineParP2S is to transform c++ code.